Marinated Tomato Salad with Herb Dressing

 - Sandee recommended a mixture of different colored tomatoes, but you could definitely make it with all red tomatoes if that’s what you have.

-- Finely chopped fresh parsley and marjoram are important to the flavor here, although you could certainly use the fresh herbs you have on hand and still get a good result.
-And if you do have Marjoram, this is a great way to use it!
+- Finely chopped fresh parsley and marjoram are important to the flavor here, although you could certainly use oregano instead of marjoram if that what you have.
+Use the fresh herbs you have on hand, but if you do have Marjoram, this is a great way to use it!

 - Pour dressing over the tomatoes and let them marinate a few hours at room temperature.
 That’s it!